moneytoo/libgav1/README.md

 # libgav1 -- an AV1 decoder

-libgav1 is a profile 0 & 1 compliant AV1 decoder.
-More information on the AV1
+libgav1 is a profile 0 (Main) & 1 (High) compliant AV1 decoder.
+More information
-video format can be found at [aomedia.org](https://aomedia.org).
+on the AV1 video format can be found at [aomedia.org](https://aomedia.org).

 [TOC]